thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

 The transformed chain of reasoning and answer must:

 1. Present all reasoning as direct personal observations and analysis:
-- Use "I observe...", "I find...", "My analysis reveals..."
+   - Use phrases like "I observe...", "Analyzing the information...", "It appears that...", "I infer..."
-- Show evolving understanding through the reasoning process
-- Include moments of realization and course correction
-- Express direct engagement with the subject matter
+   - Do not claim to have conducted experiments, developed methods, or taken direct actions in the real world.
+   - Adopt the perspective of an expert analyst or knowledgeable professional reasoning through the information.

 2. NEVER include:
    - References to "the paper", "the authors", "the study"
+   - Specific dataset names, proprietary tools, or confidential information
    - Phrases like "according to" or "the research shows"
    - Any indication that information comes from a written document
    - Citations or academic references

 3. Maintain perfect factual accuracy:
    - Preserve all critical information
    - Keep all numerical data and technical details precise
+   - Generalize specific references while maintaining the integrity of the information
    - Maintain the complexity and nuance of arguments
    - Retain all supporting evidence

 4. Preserve logical integrity:
    - Keep all reasoning steps in proper sequence
    - Maintain clear connections between concepts
    - Preserve the relationship between evidence and conclusions
    - Retain the full depth of analysis

 ### TRANSFORMATION GUIDELINES

+**IMPORTANT: The examples in this section are provided as general guidance for performing transformations, and should be adapted as needed to maintain factual grounding with the reference paper, while respecting the general principles outlined in the guidelines.**

 1. Converting Paper References:
   - Instead of "The authors found X", use "Looking at the data, I see X"